Stability criteria for positive semigroups on ordered Banach spaces: Spectral stability of resolvent positive operators

-Theorem~\ref{thm:stability-for-pos-sg} gives characterizations for the negativity of the spectral bound of resolvent positive operators, which are the counterparts for the small-gain criteria of stability of discrete-time semigroups shown recently in \cite{GlM21}.
+Theorem~\ref{thm:stability-for-pos-sg} gives characterizations for the negativity of the spectral bound of resolvent positive operators and thus in particular for generators of positive $C_0$-semigroups.
+Those characterizations are the counterparts for the small-gain criteria of stability of discrete-time semigroups shown recently in \cite{GlM21}.
 In particular, a counterpart of Theorem~\ref{thm:stability-for-pos-sg} says (among other statements) the following (see \cite[Theorem~3.3]{GlM21}):